- 1 External medicinal plants preparations to treat inflammation

 How to diminish inflammation using compresses, cataplasms and poultices

-You can use some homemade preparations or you can acquire other similar ones in natural medicine centers and pharmacies.
+You can use some homemade preparations or you can acquire other similar ones in herb shops and pharmacies.
 They are especially recommended for muscle pain, inflammations (tendonitis, etc.), inflammation of the joints, bumps or rheumatic pains:

 Violet compresses: (Viola odorata) Violet contains numerous analgesic and anti-inflammatory principles (salicylic acid, methyl salicylate, eugenol, beta-sitosterol, quercetin, rutin, etc.) Its properties to fight pain and reduce inflammation can be very effective in the treatment of pain due to arthritis, osteoarthritis, sore muscles, etc. The root is used.
 (Decoction of two tablespoons of dried root of crumbled violet per liter of water for 15 minutes) Wet a compress with the resulting liquid and apply on the painful area).
 See Ointment for pain with violet.